By Lambert Strether of Corrente.

 The Bezzle: “Tesla sues its alleged saboteur for $167 million” [Engadget].
 “Tesla wants Martin Tripp to pay up big time — it’s seeking a whopping $167 million from the former employee, which company chief Elon Musk once called a saboteur.
 The electric vehicle maker filed a lawsuit against Tripp earlier this year, accusing the former employee of stealing gigabytes’ worth of proprietary information and giving it to outsiders, as well as of making false claims to reporters….
 The former employee, who used to work as a process engineer at Tesla’s Gigafactory, filed a complaint of his own with the Securities and Exchange Commission in June.
 He accused Tesla of making “material omissions and misstatements” to investors as well as of putting cars with safety issues on the road.
 Tripp also tweeted photos of what he said were images showing Tesla’s flawed manufacturing practices and handling of scrap at the lithium battery factory.”

 Tech: “Charlemont says ‘no’ to Comcast” [Greenfield Reporter].
 “Special town meeting voters turned out in full force Thursday night and ultimately defeated a proposal from Comcast Cable Co. for cable internet.
-The offer, for Comcast to bring cable broadband access to up to 96 percent of households, at a cost to the town of $462,123 plus interest, was defeated by a roughly 20-vote margin, according to Robert Handsaker, chairman of the town’s Broadband Committee…. .
+The offer, for Comcast to bring cable broadband access to up to 96 percent of households, at a cost to the town of $462,123 plus interest, was defeated by a roughly 20-vote margin, according to Robert Handsaker, chairman of the town’s Broadband Committee….
+The Comcast proposal would have saved the town about $1 million, but it would not be a town-owned broadband network.
 The defeated measure means that Charlemont will likely go forward with a $1.4 million municipal town network, as was approved by annual town meeting voters in 2015.”

 Mr. Market: “Yield Curve Inversion Can Cause A Crisis Through Reflexivity” [Upfina].
 “This idea that sentiment drives reality is working in late 2018.
 Investors are concerned with the yield curve, making it one of the primary factors in our view that’s causing the selloff in stocks.
 Instead of using the indicator to forecast a recession, investors are selling before the curve even inverts (10 year – 2 year) because they think they know what will happen next.
 When everyone knows about an indicator, it can either cease driving alpha or speed up the process.
 Instead of forecasting a recession in over a year, it is causing weakness now.”